isFakeAccount/psnawp/README.md

 ## Getting Started

+> [!CAUTION]
+> This library is an unofficial and reverse-engineered API wrapper for the PlayStation Network (PSN).
+It has been developed based on the reverse engineering of the PSN Android app.
+At the moment the library doesn't implement automatic rate limiting.
+It is crucial for users to manually manage their request rate to avoid sending too many requests in a short period.
+Excessive use or bulk requests may lead to your PSN account being temporarily or permanently banned.
+>
+> You can also create a dedicated account to use this library so that in the worst-case scenario you do not lose access to your primary account, along with your video games and progress.

 To get started you need to obtain npsso <64 character code>.
 You need to follow the following steps

 1. Login into your [My PlayStation](https://my.playstation.com/) account.